-The backplane is shared between the modules and appears as a set of Bus numbers (corresponding to each of the segments of the PCI bus) with Devices on the that Bus, generally numbered from 15 down.
-All the devices in a particular Bus number share the same 32 bit PCI bus segment — the standard limits the number of Buses to 256.
+The backplane is shared between the modules and appears as a set of Bus numbers (corresponding to each of the segments of the PCI bus) with Devices on that Bus, generally numbered from 15 down.
+All the devices in a particular Bus number share the same 32-bit PCI bus segment — the standard limits the number of Buses to 256.

 A PXI Express (PXIe) chassis uses the PCI Express serial interface to connect from its system slot to the peripherals.
 The

-system slot is not compatible with PXI so requires the use of a controller or PCIe interface with an adequate number
+system slot is not compatible with PXI, so it requires a controller or PCIe interface with an adequate number

 of PCIe connections to support the peripherals.
-The use of the serial interface improves the available BW to the peripherals
+Using the serial interface improves the available BW to the peripherals

-since in principle it is not shared BW - each peripheral gets one or more serial connections with a bit rate 2.5Gb/s
+since, in principle, it is not shared BW.
+Each peripheral gets one or more serial connections with a bit rate of 2.5Gb/s

 devices appear on that slot).
 As with PCI, there is a 256 Bus limit.
 The maximum module count is, therefore, lower than